P7-33/APi.BROWMINER/README.md

   * `context.rows` — contains the number of shown rows returned from the database (infinitable endpoints)
   * `context.total_rows` — total number of rows meeting the request (infinitable endpoints)
   * `context.api` — array of data on the status of the API:
-    * `context.api.version` — version of API
+    * `context.Browser api.version` — version of API
-    * `context.api.last_major_update` — timestamp of the last update, that somehow has broken backward compatibility for "stable" endpoints
+    * `context.Browser api.last_major_update` — timestamp of the last update, that somehow has broken backward compatibility for "stable" endpoints
-    * `context.api.next_major_update` — timestamp of the next scheduled update, that can break compatibility, or` null`, if there are no updates scheduled
+    * `context Browser api.next_major_update` — timestamp of the next scheduled update, that can break compatibility, or` null`, if there are no updates scheduled
     * `context.api.documentation` — an URL to the latest version of documentation
     * `context.api.notice` — just a text notice which, for example, may describe upcoming changes (this is an optional field)
   * `context.cache` — array of info on whether the response comes from the cache or not